Skip to content

 Remove-PSDrive rdr Removes temporary PowerShell drives created with New-PSDrive.
 To remove multiple drives together, you should separate them using a comma (,).

-Remove-PSSession rsn Closes PowerShell sessions, stops any running commands in the current session, ends the PSSession, and also closes the connection between the local and remote computers.
+Remove-PSSession rsn Closes PowerShell session, stops any running commands in the current session, ends the PSSession, and closes the connection between the local and remote computers.

 Remove-PSSnapin rsnp Unloads a snap-in from the current PowerShell session.